aldich/glints-sandbox/README.md

 For the docker-compose.yaml file that I setup was available on: airflow-docker/docker-compose.yaml

+Also for the image of the Docker that I've setup was uploaded on: docker pull yonatanaldi/sandbox

 For the ETL (Extract, Transform, and Load) process on the Airflow, I've setup the code to move a data from one table to another due the limitation on the DB setup.
 The file was available on:
 airflow/dags/etl_job.py